 The additional costs listed here are to be used for indicative purposes only and are based on the additional costs for the 2018/19 academic year.
 The additional costs for 2019/20 will be published as soon as possible.

-In this module, you will be introduced to the Process for Nutrition and Dietetic Practice, which describes the fundamentals of dietetic intervention; with individuals, groups or populations; in clinical settings, public health or health promotion.
+You will then be introduced to the UK Process for Nutrition and Dietetic Practice, which describes the fundamentals of dietetic intervention; with individuals, groups or populations; in clinical settings, public health or health promotion.
 This problem-solving model will support you in developing your consultation skills and clinical-reasoning, whilst considering the environmental factors that influence dietetic practice.

 Nutrition, Metabolism, Pathology and Pharmacology